FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

 We have a copy of this rule for each possible value of $n$, for $1 \leq n \leq \lceil \log k \rceil$, and therefore have a rule that increments every possible head position.
-If the head moves left then the rule performs a binary decrement rather than an increment.
+If the head moves left, then the rule performs a binary decrement rather than an increment.
 In this case we would have rules of the form:

 We again have a copy of this rule for each possible value of $n$, for $1 \leq n \leq \lceil \log k \rceil$, and therefore have a rule that decrements every possible head position.
-The accepting rule is a rule that accepts $w$ if the conditions for $T$ to halt on input $\emptyword$ in space $k$ are met.
-These are, as in \cite{Gottlob2003}, being in state $\Omega$, the head being in the leftmost position, and the tape being completely blank.
+Again, as in \cite{Gottlob2003}, w.l.o.g., the conditions for $T$ to halt on input $\emptyword$ in space $k$ are: being in the special state $\Omega$, the head being in the leftmost position, and the tape being completely blank.
 The accepting rule is therefore: